thesephist/september/README.md

 ### Variable binding and scope

 Ink variables follow strict lexical binding and closely mirrors JavaScript's lexical binding rules.
 Because Ink variable bindings are always mutable, September defaults to translate all variable declarations (first variable reference in a scope) to a `let` declaration in JavaScript except top-level variables, which become globals in JavaScript.

-One important difference is that Ink has no explicit variable declarations; like in Python, simply assigning to a name will create a new variable in that scope if one does not exist already.
-In JavaScript, local variables are declared with a keyword.
 During semantic analysis, the compiler recognizes first assignments to names in a given scope and annotates each so it can be compiled to a `let` binding.

 In Ink, a variable declaration is an expression; in JavaScript it is a statement.
 This means variable bindings may need to be pulled out of an expression in Ink into its own statement in JavaScript.